 The purpose of this contest is to promote and encourage creativity in visual arts of our Grange members.
-Rules:

 - 1. One entry per member per class may be submitted. - 2.
 All entries must be the original work of the member. - 3.
 All entries must be completed after October 1 and before September 30. - 4.
 Entries will be judged according to the class designated by the artists. - 5.
 All two-dimensional entries must have a firm backing so that they can be properly displayed. - 6.
 No glass covering is permitted with any entry, and if submitted, will not be judged. - 7.
-Judging criteria: use of medium selected, craftsmanship and skill, composition and presentation; originality - Division I: Junior members 6 years old or younger Division II: Junior members 7 or 8 years old Division III: Junior members 9 - 11 years old Division IV: Junior members 12 - 14 years old Division V: Subordinate members Age of Junior Granger as of January 1 must be on the label. - 9.
+Judging criteria: use of medium selected, craftsmanship and skill, composition and presentation; originality - Division I: Junior members 6 years old or younger Division II: Junior members 7 or 10 years old Division III: Junior members 11 14 years old Division IV: Subordinate members Age of Junior Granger as of January 1 must be on the label. - 9.
 1st, 2nd, and 3rd place ribbons awarded in each class; Juniors receive \$3.00, \$2.00, \$1.00 for 1st, 2nd, 3rd